HBO history has come a long way

 What does HBO mean to you?
 No doubt, it has very different permissions than it did in 1972 when the brand was founded.
-Think back to how far the cable channel has come from being branded Home Box Office to now causing the flood of Internet chatter after Sunday’s Games of Throne “Red Wedding” episode.
+Think back to how far HBO history goes, from being branded Home Box Office to now causing the flood of Internet chatter after Sunday’s Games of Throne “Red Wedding” episode.

 Remember its opening that featured the ultra realistic animation of the logo from the bird’s eye perspective over a dusk draped town, alighting on a middle class home and flying through the window?
 All the time punctuated by a most familiar tune that went da da daa, da da daa…dadaaa da, da daaaa!